shieldgenerator7/DnD-Stories/HeavenPiercingTree/Class_Blacksmith.md

 ### A Blacksmiths Eyes

-Due to your ability to create, and your history of forging thousands of weapons, your eyes have adapted to spot imperfections in armours, as an action, you can point out the weakness of an enemies armour.
-By aiming for this weakness, a penalty is induced with accordance to the size of the defect (i.e. a +2 to ac for an easy to hit gap and a +6 for an extremely hard too hit weakness).
+Due to your ability to create, and your history of forging thousands of weapons, your eyes have adapted to spot imperfections in armor.
+As an action, you can point out the weakness of an enemy’s armor.
+By aiming for this weakness, a penalty is induced in accordance with the size of the defect (i.e. a +2 to ac for an easy to hit gap and a +6 for an extremely hard to hit weakness).
 The DM has the choice of sharing the penalty with the players.
 By successfully hitting this weak spot, a damage multiplier of 1.5 will occur.
 If you fail to hit this adjusted AC but still pass the original AC of the opponent a multiplier of 0.5 will occur.

-Cannot find weaknesses against opponents with "natural armour."
+Cannot find weaknesses against opponents with "natural armor."

 ### Blacksmithing Expertise

-At the 2nd level, you begin to develop a greater understanding of the weapons and armour around you.
-By spending 6 hours carefully analysing the blueprints and the item itself, you develop an understanding of the particular weapon allowing you to wield the weapon with proficiency.
+At the 2nd level, you begin to develop a greater understanding of the weapons and armor around you.
+By spending 6 hours carefully analyzing the blueprints and the item itself, you develop an understanding of the particular weapon allowing you to wield the weapon with proficiency.
 By keeping the diagrams for yourself, Due to your innate blacksmithing abilities, you can replicate the design of the weapon as long as you have the relevant materials.

 By extension, you have proficiency in all items made by you.